fluid-checkout/fluid-checkout/readme.txt

 * Fixed: Compatibility with plugin WooCommerce Subscriptions.
 PHP warning when trying to output information for recurring shipping packages.
 * Fixed: Compatibility with plugin Germanized for WooCommerce.
 Remove duplicate place order button that appears briefly on the checkout page.
 * Fixed: Compatibility with plugin Germanized for WooCommerce PRO.
 Fixes VAT ID being displayed twice on the substep review text for billing and shipping.
+* Fixed: Issue with shipping methods section displayed blank in some cases when no methods are available.
 * Fixed: Issues with collapsible/expansible sections wrongly setting focus at initialization.
 * Fixed: Prevent substep review text from being visible at the same time as the fields section.
 * Fixed: Prevent order summary from being visible on mobile view at first while still loading the checkout page.